neirocca sound-first music theory

 This single half-step difference is responsible for one of the most emotionally significant distinctions in music.

-Try the Interval Calculator
+Build and compare intervals in the Interval Calculator

 Try With Sound